taddison/tjaddison.com/_posts/2018/2018-11-16-Resumable-online-index-rebuilds-sql2017s-silver-bullet.md

 alter index IX_ImportantIndex on dbo.ImportantTable rebuild with (online = on, resumable = on);
 ```

 When the index gets to 100% complete and attempts to perform the switch (acquiring the `SCH-M` lock) and invariably fails, we haven't lost all the work.
-Looking in `sys.index_resumable_operations` we'll see our rebuild at 100%, and can attempt to resume it until it completes (all with our lock timeout of 1500ms).
+Looking in `sys.index_resumable_operations` we'll see our rebuild at 100%.

 ```sql
 select *